Arabic Kuthu: Marketing and release

-The single was highly anticipated by fans, and was rumoured to be released on Anirudh's birthday (16 October 2021) and later scheduled for release on Diwali (4 November 2021), which however did not happen.
+The single was highly anticipated by fans, and was rumoured to be released on Anirudh's birthday (16 October 2021) and later scheduled for release on Diwali (4 November 2021), neither of these ended up happening.
 Makers stated that Sun Pictures' commitments to the release of Rajinikanth-starrer Annaatthe, and also the death of Puneeth Rajkumar insisted the makers not to release any update regarding the film on Diwali, which was posted on Ananda Vikatan's exclusive article about the film.
 The single was earlier planned to be released on New Year's Eve (31 December), and later to Pongal (14 January 2022), but could not be launched on that date.

-The track was released on the occasion of Valentine's Day (14 February 2022), as Anirudh occasionally released singles on that date.
-The full video was released on 9 May 2022.
+The track was released on the occasion of Valentine's Day (14 February 2022), as Anirudh traditionally released singles on that date.
+The full music video was released on 9 May 2022, after the theatrical release of the film.

 Reception

 Audience response

-Vijay and Pooja Hegde's rolling step in the music video became a signature step and was recreated by millions, in many short-video and social media platforms.
-Hedge's ArabicKuthuChallenge was viral in social media, and many recreated the signature step.
+Vijay and Pooja Hegde's rolling step in the music video went viral and became a signature hook step and was recreated by millions in many short-video and social media platforms.
+Hegde's #ArabicKuthuChallenge went viral in social media, and many recreated the signature step.

 Critical reviews

 The Indian Express stated Sivakarthikeyan's lyrics as the highlights which "likely to go right over the head of the listeners".
 The review further added "The hook line of the song is 'malama pitha pithadhe' and it's hard to tell what it means.
 One can't even confidently tell if it has any base in the Arabic language.
 And that seems to be the fun part of the song.
 Composer Anirudh wants to make a point that as long as the music is enjoyable, people don't sweat over incomprehensible lyrics.
 You see, music has no language."
-Asuthosh Mohan of Film Companion South called it as an "interesting fusion of Arabic and kuthu styles, repurposed to his (Anirudh's) own sensibility" and concluded that the track "works as a no-frills earworm that promises to get better with the visuals and choreography".
+Asuthosh Mohan of Film Companion called it as an "interesting fusion of Arabic and kuthu styles, repurposed to his (Anirudh's) own sensibility" and concluded that the track "works as a no-frills earworm that promises to get better with the visuals and choreography".
 Mohan explored the similarities of the track to that of "Mettalaa Hajbo" by Moroccan artist Karima Gouit, in terms of mood and rhythm.
 Khushboo Ratda of Pinkvilla reviewed: "Vijay's swag, Pooja Hegde's dance moves and Anirudh's music makes it a party anthem".
-A review from Medium was critical of the ordinariess tune, produced by Anirudh and wrote "This song is the epitome of what Anirudh is nowadays.
-He once was this admirable music director who had fresh ideas and melodies to make a catchy hook; a song that would be a treat for the senses, but then he quickly devolved into a quirky pony."